Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-design.md

 This field will accept User Variables
 * **Short Description**<br>This will be displayed in a small font, under the page name.
 This field will accept User Variables
-* **Visibility Versions**<br>A single page can have different configurations depending on the types of users accessing the page.
-This allows you to add widgets that are particular to each type of user.
+* **User Visibility Versions**<br>A single page can have different configurations based on the types of users accessing the page.
+The [available widgets](/esp-config/customize/employee-portal/employee-portal-design#available-widgets) for a page will vary, depending on if they were designed to be seen or used by Basic Users or Full Users.
     * **Current user visibility versions**<br>These are the currently used visibility versions for this page.
 Selecting a version from this list will switch to the design mode to this selected version.
     * **Add new user visibility version**<br>Add a user visibility version to the list of Current user visibility versions
     * **Remove this user visibility version**<br>This removes all the configuration for the currently selected version.